UrbsLab/scikit-FIBERS/README.md

 print(classification_report(predictions, true_risk_group, digits=3))
 ```
 #### Feature Learning
 Lastly, a trained FIBERS bin population can also be converted to learned features in a newly generated dataset using FIBERS transform() function.
 This feature learning can convert each bin to a new feature by encoding instances as either (1) the sum of bin feature values or (2) the binary risk strata assignment (0=low, 1=high).
-In the first example below, we transform bins into new features that represent the sum of bin feature values (i.e. *full_sums=True*) and save this new dataset as a .csv file.
+In the first example below, we transform bins into new features that represent the sum of bin feature values (i.e. *full_sums*=True) and save this new dataset as a .csv file.

 ```
 tdf = fibers.transform(train_data,full_sums=True)